steinfletcher/apitest/docs/content/docs/request.md

 ## Headers

 There are multiple ways to specify http request headers.
-These approaches are chainable.
+The following approaches are chainable.

 ### params